About the Author

 Special Education (PBIS)

-Rebecca Coda currently serves as a K-6 Director of Curriculum & Instruction in Cabot, Arkansas.
+Rebecca Coda is the co-founder of Pushing Boundaries Consulting and is located in the New Orleans, Louisana region.
+In response to COVID19 and the state of education she co-authored Recovery Mode along wiht 15 leading educators.
+She served as a K-6 Director of Curriculum & Instruction in Cabot, Arkansas (2017-2020.
 She is the creator, owner, and blogger of Digital Native Network.
 She is the co-creator of the Let Them Speak!
 Project, leading educators in student voice author of Let Them Speak.
 She is the co-author of Escaping the School Leader's Dunk Tank, obsessed Twitter collaborator, regular contributing columnist responding to the current realities that leaders face for School Leader's Now, and article contributor on LinkedIn.
-She is a wife, mother of grade school kids, technology educational leader, and pursuer of excellence.
+She is a wife, mother of 3 kids, technology educational leader, and pursuer of excellence.
 She has over 9 years experience mentoring teachers and supporting digital technology and over 18 years experience in education.
 She supported the development of a district-wide 1:1 program by creating the parent student handbook, teacher handbook, trainings, and walkthrough protocols.
 She facilitated the district STEM Committee, developed Digital Learning Leaders and supported the launch of telepresence classrooms.
-Rebecca is a National Board Certified Teacher & Arizona K12 Center Master Teacher.
+Rebecca is a National Board Certified Teacher & Arizona K12 Center Master Teacher (2012-2022).

 Most notably Rebecca mentored and supported teachers at Thompson Ranch Elementary School in the Dysart Unified School District and was featured on the National School Board Association Technology Tour in April of 2012.
 She also supported the Littleton Elementary School District in preparing over 100 classrooms for their National Digital Learning Day Tour in April/2015 & March/2016.
 The 2016 tour was featured on: the Arizona K12 Center Homeroom, Arizona SciTech, Arizona School Board Association, & Expect More Arizona Excellence Tour.